succinctlabs/sp1-tendermint-example/README.md

 ## Overview

-The SP1 Tendermint template is a simple example of a Tendermint light client on Ethereum powered by SP1.
-It demonstrates how to use SP1 to generate a proof of a Tendermint update and verify it on Ethereum.
+The SP1 Tendermint template is a simple example of a ZK Tendermint light client on Ethereum powered by SP1.
+It demonstrates how to use SP1 to generate a proof of the update between two Tendermint headers and verify it on Ethereum.

 * The `contracts` directory contains a Solidity contract that implements the Tendermint light client.
 * The `program` directory contains a Succinct zkVM program that implements Tendermint light client verification logic.
 * The `operator` directory contains a Rust program that interacts with the Solidity contract.
 It fetches the latest header and generates a proof of the update, and then updates the contract with the proof.
 It also contains several scripts to help with testing and deployment of the contract.

-## End to end deployment
+## Run Tendermint Light Client End to End

 * Follow instructions to install [SP1](https://succinctlabs.github.io/sp1/).
 * Install [Forge](https://book.getfoundry.sh/getting-started/installation.html).
-* Install go and make sure that `go` is in your `PATH` (you can run `go version` to check).
-Your Go version should be >1.22.1

-## Run Tendermint Operator End to End

 1. Generate the initialization parameters for the contract.